PDhruv09/Urbanization_PowerOutage/README.md

 Colorado        |	    0|	     0|	     0|	     0|	     15|
 Connecticut     |	    0|	     0|	     0|	     0|	     18|

+Table for the Population percentage of Urban Area and the State for duration of power outages

 POPPCT_URBAN_BIN|	  20-40%|	     40-60%|	  60-80%|	    80-100%|
 U.S._STATE      |-----------|--------------|------------|--------------|